Retirement Planning Scenario Calculator

 Enter Your Initial Retirement Savings

-Input the total amount of money you have available at the start of your retirement scenario.
-This is your starting capital.
+Input the total amount of money available at the start of retirement.

 2. 2